-measures is that households in that more help should have the bottom two income deciles been given to households on (the lowest 20%) will gain on the lowest incomes who are most affected by high fuel average £1,195, compared bills and most likely to have to to £799 for households in the use prepayment meters.
-They middle two deciles, while the top added deciles on average lose £456.
-The government has offset 82 per cent "Analysts predict that of the energy price rise, rising to we are in a period of 93 per cent for poorer households. high energy prices, The one-off payments are likely to rather than at a peak be more beneficial than the other option of "bringing forward" next that will subside quickly.
+The RF pointed out that the combined effect of various measures is that households in the bottom two income deciles (the lowest 20%) will gain on average £1,195, compared to £799 for households in the middle two deciles, while the top deciles on average lose £456.
+The government has offset 82 per cent of the energy price rise, rising to 93 per cent for poorer households.
+The one-off payments are likely to be more beneficial than the other option of "bringing forward" next April's benefit increases to Autumn 2022.